 This seminar is geared towards discussing with interns the importance of receiving feedback from their clients of the therapeutic process and teaching them to use outcome scales in a systematic way to evaluate clinical treatment progress and psychotherapy effectiveness.
-The OQ^{\otimes} -45.2 Spanish version by Lambert, Y- OQ^{\otimes} 2.01 (youth outcome questionnaire by Lambert), Y- OQ^{\otimes} SR 2.0 (the self-report version of the Youth Outcome Questionnaire), the Outcome Rating Scale (ORS) by Miller & Duncan, and the Session Rating Scale 3.0 (SRS) by Miller, Duncan, and Johnson will be discussed and taught.
-In this seminar, psychological theories of feedback and the systematic method of evaluation of the psychotherapy process will be discussed in order for interns to understand the relevance and importance of using outcome scales to evaluate client's therapeutic progress.
+The $OQ^{\otimes}$ -45.2 Spanish version by Lambert, Y- $OQ^{\otimes}$ 2.01 (youth outcome questionnaire by Lambert), Y- $OQ^{\otimes}$ SR 2.0 (the self-report version of the Youth Outcome Questionnaire), the Outcome Rating Scale (ORS) by Miller & Duncan, and the Session Rating Scale 3.0 (SRS) by Miller, Duncan, and Johnson will be discussed and taught.
+In this seminar, psychological theories of feedback and the systematic method of evaluation of the psychotherapy process will be discussed scales to evaluate client's therapeutic progress.